daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 Introduction
 ------------

 Airbnb is an online market place for home rentals.
 It was founded in 2008, since then, it has had exponential growth.
 Airbnb has become a serious competitor and a threat to the hotel industry.

 You can find Airbnb listings in most cities and countries in different styles and price points.
-When it first started, people use it for personal travel to save money or when no hotel rooms are not available.
-Nowaday, people still use it for that purpose, but more importantly, a lot of people see it as the first choice, because it has what hotels can't offer: a sense of home.
+When it first started, people use it for personal travel to save money or when no hotel rooms are available.
+Nowadays, people still use it for that purpose, but more importantly, a lot of people see it as the first choice, because it has what hotels can't offer - a sense of home.

-The goal of this analysis is to provide insights in to Airbnb's new user base.
+The goal of this analysis is to provide insights into Airbnb's new user base.
 The data was originally posted by Airbnb for Kaggle Competition in 2015.
-Even if it is three years old, it still provides us some insights into Airbnb user profiles and destination preferences.
+Even if it is three years old, it provides insights into Airbnb user profiles and destination preference at the time.

 Let's take a quick look at the data.
 What important fields are available to us to analyze?